ably/ably-go/README.md

     token, err := restClient.Auth.CreateTokenRequest(nil)
     c.IndentedJSON(http.StatusOK, token)
 }
 ```

-- You can also return JWT string token signed using `ABLY_KEY` as per [official ably JWT doc](https://ably.com/tutorials/jwt-authentication).
-- When using `WithAuthURL` clientOption at client side, for JWT response, contentType header should be set to  `text/plain` or `application/jwt`.
+- When using `WithAuthURL` clientOption at client side, for [JWT token](https://ably.com/tutorials/jwt-authentication) response, contentType header should be set to  `text/plain` or `application/jwt`.
 For `ably.TokenRequest`/ `ably.TokenDetails`, set it as  `application/json`.

 ### Using the Token auth at client side

-You can provide either `WithAuthCallback` or `WithAuthURL` as a clientOption to request token. `WithAuthUrl` automatically decodes response based on the response contentType. `WithAuthCallback` may need manual decoding based on the response.
+`WithAuthUrl` clientOption automatically decodes response based on the response contentType, `WithAuthCallback` needs manual decoding based on the response.
+See [official token auth documentation](https://ably.com/docs/auth/token?lang=go) for more information.

 ```go
 // Return token of type ably.TokenRequest, ably.TokenDetails or ably.TokenString